hsnguyen/assembly/docs/npgraph.md

 All settings from the GUI can be set beforehand via commandline interface.
 Without using GUI, the mandatory inputs are assembly graph file (*-si*) and long-read data (*-li*).
 The assembly graph must be output from SPAdes in either FASTG or GFA format (normally *assembly_graph.fastg* or *assembly_graph.gfa*).
 From new version of SPAdes, the output GFA file is *assembly_graph_with_scaffolds.gfa* which includes SPAdes path finding and scaffolding results.
-Sometimes, this might give additional mis-assemblies so the original graph of the building-block contigs (fastg file) is preferred.
+Sometimes, this might give additional mis-assemblies so the original graph of the building-block contigs is preferred.

 The long-read data will be used for bridging and can be given as DNA sequences (FASTA/FASTQ format, possible .gz) or alignment records (SAM/BAM) as mentioned above. *npGraph* will try to guess the format of the inputs based on the extensions, but sometimes you'll have to specify it yourself (e.g. when "-" is provided to read from *stdin*).
 If the sequences are given, then it's mandatory to have either minimap2 (recommended) or BWA-MEM installed in your system to do the alignment between long reads and the pre-assemblies.